Iraqi man tries to set himself on fire at Munich Security Conference protest | DW | 15.02.2020

 The man was slightly injured by breathing in gasoline fumes and is currently being treated in a psychiatric hospital.

-Around 4,000 people gathered in the streets of Munich to protest the Munich Security Conference, which is running from Friday to Sunday.
+Around 4,000 people gathered in the streets of the city to protest the Munich Security Conference, which is running from Friday to Sunday.

 mm/wmr (dpa, AFP)